thanhlct/alex/alex/components/simulator/user_simulator/README.rst

 goals
 -----------------
-You can define multiple final goals as much as you want.
+You can define multiple final goals as many as you want.
 The set of goals is presetned by a list of dict, in which each goal is a dict.
 Inside a goal definition, we may have the following sections:

 - ``fixed_slots``: A list of tuples with two string elements, slot name and slot value.
 - ``changeable_slots``: A list of strings including all slots which has value can be changed.